Repossession: The danger of losing your home

 The most recently available Government data for repossessions shows that almost 30,000 homes across the country are repossessed every year.
 While that number has reduced from the peak of 2008/09 – in the aftermath of the financial crisis – it is much higher than the rate in the early 2000s when it dipped below 10,000.

-There are also more than 40,000 households in mortgage arrears of 12 months or more, many of which are teetering on the brink of becoming next in line to be repossessed.
+Mortgage and landlord possessions statistics show that there are also more than 40,000 households in mortgage arrears of 12 months or more, many of which are teetering on the brink of becoming next in line to be repossessed.

 The Bank of England’s recent decision to cut interest rates to a record low of 0.25 per cent might well help to stave off some repossessions, but it will not matter to those people already in severe trouble and shouldn’t lead to complacency among people who fighting the tide and living in a home well beyond their means.